sf-wdi-37/active-record/README.md

    #=> Speaker(id: integer, first: string, last:string, email:string, created_at: datetime, updated_at: datetime)
   ```

   (You may need to "connect" to your database in the Rails console the first time you do this.
-Just follow the instructions Rails gives in the console.)
+Just follow the instructions Rails gives in the console.
+It will likely look like `call 'Speaker.connection' to establish a connection`)

   > Note that we never told our database to add fields for `id`, `created_at` and `updated_at`.
 These are added automatically, and we generally won't interact with them directly.